ednet-dev/cms/apps/one/lib/presentation/MIGRATION-PLAN.md

 5. **Test**: Verify the component works as expected
 6. **Document**: Add documentation for the component
 7. **Remove**: Delete the original component when safe

+## Holy Trinity Architecture

+The Holy Trinity architecture has been implemented as a foundational architectural pattern for our UI.
+This architecture separates three core concerns:

+1. **Layout Strategy** - How UI components are sized and positioned
+2. **Theme Strategy** - How UI components are visually styled
+3. **Domain Model** - The underlying business concepts

+Key components:

+- **LayoutProvider**: Manages the active layout strategy
+- **ThemeProvider**: Manages the active theme strategy
+- **DomainModelProvider**: Extensions for OneApplication to connect domain models to semantic concepts
+- **SemanticConceptContainer**: Primary widget for applying semantic layout and styling

+Migration of existing components to the Holy Trinity architecture involves:

+1. Wrapping components in SemanticConceptContainer
+2. Replacing hardcoded styles with theme strategy methods
+3. Replacing fixed layouts with layout strategy constraints
+4. Using domain model extensions to connect with semantic concepts

 ## Latest Migration Updates